cppalliance/safe-cpp/proposal/draft.md

 Aborted (core dumped)
 ```

-The compiler emits panics for out-of-bounds subscripts on builtin arrays and slice types.
+The compiler emits panics for out-of-bounds subscripts on built-in arrays and slice types.
 The runtime can be elided with [unsafe subscripts](#unsafe-subscripts).

 [**subscript_vector.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/subscript_vector.cxx)
 ```cpp